hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 We can throw an exception ourself from the source code using the `throw` statement.
 For instance, if we want to throw an exception which was created in the class `NumberFormatException`, we could use the statement `throw new NumberFormatException()`.

 Another exception which hasn't got to be addressed is `IllegalArgumentException`.
 With `IllegalArgumentException` we know that a method or a constructor has received an *illegal* value as parameter.
 For instance, we use the `IllegalArgumentException` when we want to make sure that a parameter has received particular values.
-We create the class `Grade` whose constructor has a integer parameter: the grade.

 ```java
 public class Grade {